-Electron transfer in NaCl
+Electron Transfer in NaCl

-Formation of aluminum bromide
+Formation of aluminium bromide

 Properties of ionic compounds

 Ionic compounds are crystalline in nature at room temperature.
 The component ions in such structures are arranged in 3D patterns that are repetitive.
 For instance, in sodium chloride each Na+ ion is surrounded by 6 Cl- ions and each Cl- ion is surrounded by 6 Na+ ions.
 In this structure, each ion is strongly held to each other and the repulsive forces of attraction are minimal.
 The structure is very stable due to the large attractive forces that exist between the ions.